American Music Project Grant Application Guidelines

 - AMP is awarding grants only for performances of American classical repertory.

 - While programs may embrace contemporary works, applications that have the best chance of success will show some sense of American music of the past, especially neglected and rarely performed 20th-century American composers.
-For instance, 2017 is the centennial year of Lou Harrison and Robert Ward and the 150th birthday anniversary of Amy Beach.
+Applications that contain substantial American works from the 19th and 20th centuries stand a greater chance of making the cut.
+For instance, in 2019-20 a grant was awarded for a festival marking the 90th birthday of George Crumb.

-- As a new foundation, AMP funds are limited, so the best application advice is to be ambitious in scope and imagination while being modest in funds requested.
+- AMP funds are limited, so the best application advice is to be ambitious in scope and imagination while being modest in funds requested.

 - Grants are to a large degree repertory-specific; therefore any grant awardee who materially changes their submitted program is in danger of forfeiting their grant.